ckeditor/ckeditor5/docs/features/using-file-managers.md

 # CKBox file manager

-The most con venient way to upload, manage, and insert images into content in CKEditor is by using file managers.
+The most convenient way to upload, manage, and insert images into content in CKEditor 5 is by using a file manager.
 CKBox is a modern file management platform with a clean UI and a top-notch UX.

 With CKBox you can:
 - Organize images and other files into customizable categories.